AmadeusITGroup/cloud-cost-allocation/README.md

     * While providing an easy way to dynamically allocate costs, it does not offer any means to track usage and thus provides no hint to consumers on what drives their costs (black box)
     * See section *Consumer service and product tags* for details
 2. Use specific *cost allocation type* in cost allocation data
-    * E.g. to allocate a cost share proportional to the amortized costs of the consumers
+    * E.g. to allocate a cost share proportional to the costs of the consumers
     * See section *Cost allocation types in cost allocation data* below for details
 3. Use a static cost allocation file
     * Instead of generating and using accurate consumption data, a static approach (potentially updated at certain intervals) might be sufficient in some cases and in crawl phase